Tobi-De/dj-recommender/README.md

 # dj-recommender
-A simple and flexible recommander system for your django projects.
+A simple and flexible recommandation system for your django projects.